BSoDium/wco-demo/README.md

 ## Inspiration

 The design and interaction model of this demo are heavily inspired by the **Vercel Dashboard toolbar**.
-We aimed to replicate that premium, fluid feel:
+I aimed to replicate that premium, fluid feel:

 -   **Collapsing Header:** The navigation bar smoothly collapses and expands based on scroll direction.
--   **Scroll Thresholds:** To prevent jittery movement, we implemented a "hysteresis" or threshold system.
+-   **Scroll Thresholds:** To prevent jittery movement, I implemented a "hysteresis" or threshold system.
 The navbar doesn't snap immediately; it waits for a deliberate scroll action.
--   **Blur & Translucency:** Using modern CSS filters to create a glass-morphism effect that feels native on macOS and Windows.

 ## Techniques & implementation